 10 They did not dislodge the Canaanites living in Gezer; to this day the Canaanites live among the people of Ephraim but are required to do forced labor.

 2 So this allotment was for the rest of the people of Manasseh—the clans of Abiezer, Helek, Asriel, Shechem, Hepher and Shemida.
 These are the other male descendants of Manasseh son of Joseph by their clans.

-4 They went to Eleazar the priest, Joshua son of Nun, and the leaders and said, “The Lord commanded Moses to give us an inheritance among our brothers."
+4 They went to Eleazar the priest, Joshua son of Nun, and the leaders and said, “The Lord commanded Moses to give us an inheritance among our relatives.”
 So Joshua gave them an inheritance along with the brothers of their father, according to the Lord’s command.

 12 Yet the Manassites were not able to occupy these towns, for the Canaanites were determined to live in that region.

 14 The people of Joseph said to Joshua, “Why have you given us only one allotment and one portion for an inheritance?
-We are a numerous people and the Lord has blessed us abundantly.”
+We are a numerous people, and the Lord has blessed us abundantly.”

 15 “If you are so numerous,” Joshua answered, “and if the hill country of Ephraim is too small for you, go up into the forest and clear land for yourselves there in the land of the Perizzites and Rephaites.”

 18 but the forested hill country as well.
-Clear it, and its farthest limits will be yours; though the Canaanites have iron chariots and though they are strong, you can drive them out.”
+Clear it, and its farthest limits will be yours; though the Canaanites have chariots fitted with iron and though they are strong, you can drive them out.”

 Division of the Rest of the Land

-1 The whole assembly of the Israelites gathered at Shiloh and set up the Tent of Meeting there.
+1 The whole assembly of the Israelites gathered at Shiloh and set up the tent of meeting there.
 The country was brought under their control,

 8 As the men started on their way to map out the land, Joshua instructed them, “Go and make a survey of the land and write a description of it.
 Then return to me, and I will cast lots for you here at Shiloh in the presence of the Lord.”

 Allotment for Benjamin

-12 On the north side their boundary began at the Jordan, passed the northern slope of Jericho and headed west into the hill country, coming out at the desert of Beth Aven.
+12 On the north side their boundary began at the Jordan, passed the northern slope of Jericho and headed west into the hill country, coming out at the wilderness of Beth Aven.

 14 From the hill facing Beth Horon on the south the boundary turned south along the western side and came out at Kiriath Baal (that is, Kiriath Jearim), a town of the people of Judah.
 This was the western side.